-ACCOMPLISHMENTS: VCTC has continued to develop cooperative working relationships to carry-out the annual Legislative Program and support transportation funding in Ventura Although the past election year was relatively quiet in terms of approved transportation legislation, there is a high level of interest on both state and federal levels for increased infrastructure spending.
+ACCOMPLISHMENTS: VCTC has continued to develop cooperative working relationships to carry-out the annual Legislative Program and support transportation funding in Ventura County.
+Although 2016 was relatively quiet in terms of approved transportation legislation, there has continued to be a high level of interest on both state and federal levels for increased infrastructure spending, with the State's Road Rehabilitation and Accountability Act, Senate Bill (SB) 1, passing both houses of the Legislature by a two-thirds vote, in April 2017.

-DESCRIPTION: VCTC's legislative effort includes the development of a Legislative Program; monitoring of transportation legislation and regulations under development which could affect Ventura County; briefing legislative and congressional members and staff as appropriate; and participation in various advocacy groups including Mobility 21, California Association of Councils of Governments (CalCOG), the California Transit Association (CTA). and the Southern California Transportation Legislative Roundtable.
+DESCRIPTION: VCTC's legislative effort includes the development of a Legislative Program; monitoring of transportation legislation and regulations under development which could affect Ventura County; briefing legislative and congressional members and staff as appropriate; and participation in various advocacy groups including Mobility 21, California Association of Councils of Governments (CalCOG), the California Transit Association (CTA), and the Southern California Transportation Legislative Roundtable.
 Through its Legislative Program, VCTC advocates for Federal and State transportation funding and policies which support improved transportation for Ventura County.

-Based on the election results, there appears to be high expectations in both Sacramento and Washington for passage of some kind of legislation to expand the transportation and infrastructure programs.
-However, there is considerable uncertainty especially on the federal level as to what will be proposed.
-Furthermore, by early 2018 discussions will likely already be starting for reauthorization of the federal transportation program which is set to expire in 2020.
+Based on the election results, there appear to be high expectations on the federal level for passage of some kind of legislation to expand the transportation and infrastructure programs.
+However, there is considerable uncertainty as to what will be proposed and in particular how it will be paid for, given the continued shortfall in the federal transportation Furthermore, by early 2018 discussions will likely already be starting for reauthorization of the Federal Transportation program which is set to expire in 2020.
 VCTC will need to work with its partner agencies to engage in these issues.